-- HCS-206 (REV 01/19) form to be completed by a qualified medical professional licensed in Montana who is currently involved in the individual's treatment indicating the client is unable to participate. - It must be reevaluated at a minimum every 6 months; which includes a new HCS-206.
+- HCS-206 (REV 01/19) form to be completed by a qualified medical professional licensed in Montana who is currently involved in the individual's treatment indicating the client is unable to participate. - Must be reevaluated at minimum every 6 months; which includes a new HCS-206.